Workers fired from Google plan federal labor complaint

 The company has also been known for an open, collaborative work culture since its early days, one that employee activists say is now getting closed off.

-Google recently changed its weekly employee live Q&A with CEO Sundar Pichai to a monthly meeting.
-It has also updated its community guidelines to tell employees to avoid “disrupting the workday” to debate politics or other topics — both moves that some workers say are meant to discourage open speech and crack down on employee pushback.
+CEO Sundar Pichai’s weekly question-and-answer sessions with employees became monthly meetings.
+Google also updated its community guidelines to tell employees to avoid “disrupting the workday” to debate politics or other topics.
+Some workers complain both moves were meant to discourage open speech and crack down on employee pushback.

 Waldman and Duke helped create a petition earlier this year that called for Google to refrain from bidding on a cloud computing contract with U.S. Customs and Border Patrol.
 Nearly 1,500 employees signed the petition, which said CBP had “engaged in human rights abuses” at the southern border and that Google should not work with the agency.